vinaykabadagi/DBMS-Mini-Project/README.md

 ## Acknowledgments

-- Django framework
+- Django community
 - Bootstrap team
-- Select2 library
-- Font Awesome
 - All contributors

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please:
+1. Check the documentation
+2. Create an issue
+3. Contact the development team